CambridgeCIA/FedMAP/README.md

    - 📜 .gitignore             # Specifies intentionally untracked files to ignore

 ## Installation
+Run `docker compose up --build`

-To run the experiments:
+## To run the experiments:
-`python simulation.py`
+Open a new Tab and Run `docker exec -it fedmap_container bash` Then Run `python simulation.py`